 Will I be required to check a student’s vaccination status as the instructor in a classroom?

 No, faculty will not be asked to verify a student’s vaccination status.

 Will faculty be required to remove students from class if they fail to wear a mask?

-Due to the Delta variant, will reduced class sizes be implemented for fall quarter?
+Due to the Omicron variant, will reduced class sizes be implemented for winter quarter?